syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 ### Binding SelectionChanged event

 In ListView, the [SelectionChanged](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanged_EV.html) event is raised once the selection process has been completed.
 MVVM for the `SelectionChanged` event can be achieved by binding through the EventToCommand converter.
+Click [here](https://www.syncfusion.com/kb/7523/how-to-turn-events-into-commands-with-behaviors-in-sflistview) to learn about EventToCommand converter.

 {% tabs %}
 {% highlight xaml %}